 When debt is overwhelming you, it might feel counterintuitive to fork out for anything other than bills and repayments.
 However, while at a fee, financial advisors can be your pathway to escaping a debt crunch with solutions that provide the best outcomes for your specific situation.
 Getting out of debt is a lot more than ‘earn more money, spend less’.
 It is rarely that simple, and can be made even more confusing and complicated if you’re working your way through it alone.
-So, what are you paying for when you enlist the help of a financial advisor?
+So, what are you paying for when you enlist the help of a financial advisor and why use one?

 Firstly, what is a financial advisor?

-How can a financial advisor help me get out of debt?
+How can a financial advisor help me get out of debt and are they worth it?

 The best function a financial advisor provides is clear paths to your best case scenario out of debt.
 They can help you streamline your debts and repayments, offer pathways to get out of certain debts faster and create realistic and sustainable strategies for working through those debts.
 Financial advisors can also ensure that you are aware of the protocols required for some solutions (such as bankruptcy) and guide you through the aftermath.
 It’s not all doom and gloom, financial advisors can not only pull you through your debt, they can help to set you up for the future to avoid facing the same situation again.